The ancient Norman culture that was established in England

 Early Notables of the Pogany family (pre 1700)

-1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of her child, she was acquitted of the murder charge but found guilty...
-Another 102 words (7 lines of text) are included under the topic Early Pogany Notables in all our PDF Extended History products and printed products wherever possible.
+1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of...
+Another 114 words (8 lines of text) are included under the topic Early Pogany Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pogany family to Ireland